plone/training/mastering-plone/volto_overrides.rst

 This information is not shown by default.
 So you will need to customize the way that is used to render News Items.

-The Volto component to render a News Item is in ``omelette/src/components/theme/View/NewsItemView.jsx``
+The Volto component to render a News Item is in ``omelette/src/components/theme/View/NewsItemView.jsx`` (remember  chapter :ref:`volto_basics-label`?).

 ..  code-block:: js